skanderboudawara/skanderboudawara/README.md

 <!--👋-Banner-->
 <center><img alt="Header" src="https://github.com/skanderboudawara/skanderboudawara/blob/main/header.jpeg?raw=true"/></center>

-# 👋 Hi,
+# 🧑🏻‍💻 Skander Boudawara

+**`Data engineer (Developer/Analyst/Creator)`**

-<center><a style="font-size:18px" href="https://github.com/stars/skanderboudawara/lists/data-analysis">📊 My Data Analysis Project</a></center>
+<center><a style="font-size:18px" href="https://github.com/stars/skanderboudawara/lists/data-analysis">📊 My Data Analysis Projects</a></center>

+---
 ## 👨‍💻 About Me

-My name is Skander, living and working in France 🇫🇷 in the aeronautical field.

 I am a data enthusiast, self-taught and passionate about data topics.
-I look forward to helping you make data-based decisions through KPI analysis and insights to achieve your project objectives.

-I was formerly a quality engineer working with many KPIs and dashboards after graduating.
-Then, I decided at the end of 2021 to go on a career pivot to become a full-time data analyst and then a data engineer.

-Data was a field I had adored since high school and my goal today is to master most aspects of it.

-My top skills are:
-- Recently certified from the Google Data Analyst program
-- Mastering Python (Pyspark, Pandas), SQL and Skywise
-- Dashboards and KPI analysis (Qlik, Tableau, DataStudio ..)
-- Teamwork, self-taught and reliable
+Today, I work as a data engineer for Airbus on Skywise platform, manipulating a large amount of data to build pipelines and clean and analyze engineering datasets.

+On my GitHub, you will find my projects built from the ground up, from the idea all the way to solving real-life problems with code.

-_I have also managed and produced Arabic videos to simplify the scientific aspects for an audience of more than 200k on YouTube. ✨ Khormologia ✨ '(Closed in 2021)_
+I have also managed and produced Arabic videos to simplify the scientific aspects for an audience of more than 200k on YouTube. ✨ Khormologia ✨ '(Closed in 2021)

-## 📫 Contact me
+Do not hesitate to contact me through my LinkedIn Profile
 <p>
 <a href="https://www.linkedin.com/in/skanderboudawara/">
 <img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"/>